Skip to content

 Method Name Conflicts

 If a plugin tries to add a method that already exists on EntityManager (like find or save), extend() throws a PLUGIN_CONFLICT error.
-Choose a unique name for your plugin's API methods.
+This is a safety mechanism -- overwriting core methods would break the ORM in unpredictable ways.

 API Reference